 The Mont-Blanc tramway is a mountain railway line which departs from the railway station of Le Fayet in the town of Saint-Gervais-les-Bains.

 This popular tourist attraction is 12.4 km long and was completed in 1914.
 Initially worked by steam locomotives, the line was then electrified in 1956.
 The three coaches were named Anne, Marie and Jeanne, from the names of the three daughters of the line’s owner at the time of electrification.
 It is now operated by the Compagnie du Mont Blanc who also manage the Montenvers train and the Aiguille du Midi cable car.

-The line, which provides spectacular views of Mont Blanc, is made up of a few sections from Le Fayet to the tramway’s terminus, the Nid d’Aigle (Eagle Nest).
+The line provides spectacular views of the Mont-Blanc glaciers.
+It is made up of a few sections from Le Fayet to the tramway’s terminus, the Nid d’Aigle (Eagle Nest).

 The first section of the line, from Le Fayet to the Col de Voza (1,653 m), was opened in 1907.